PA KUA CHANG (BAGUA ZHANG)

-This form is a combination of all the Eight Linear Animal Forms and the Eight Palms all mixed together.
+This form is a combination of all the Eight Animal Forms and the Eight Palms mixed together.
 It is the most popular of all the Pa Kua Chang forms that are practiced today.
-It is also known as The Chiang Jung Chaio Form.
+It is also known as the Chiang Jung Chaio Form.

-Chiang Jung Chaio (old spelling) Jiang Rong Qiao (new spelling) (1890-1974) learnt this form from Zhang Zhan Gui (1858-1938) who was a student of Cheng Ting Hua, who was one of Tung Hai Chuan top students.
-Tung Hau Chuan (1797-1882) created the martial and healing art of Pa Kua Chang by combining martial arts with the Taoist circle walking meditation.
+Chiang Jung Chaio (old spelling) / Jiang Rong Qiao (new spelling) (1890-1974) learnt this form from Zhang Zhan Gui (1858-1938) who was a student of Cheng Ting Hua, who was one of the top students of Tung Hai Chuan.

 Pa Kua Chang Circle Walking Dragon Staff Fighting

 The Pa Kua Chang Circular Flying Dragon Double Sword Form

 This completes the three levels of Pa Kua Chang training.
 Pa Kua Chang has the three components of training in the Chinese Internal Martial Arts that we should all strive to cultivate within ourselves: good health, martial skill and understanding Tao – the Way.

 A much more detailed explanation of the whole Pa Kua Chang system is contained within The Training Manual of The College of Chinese Martial Arts.

 Constantly turn and twist to counterattack against opponents